- 1 Have you ever wonder: “How to get black hair color with henna?”

 - Add a little bit of cornstarch to the indigo.
 Indigo alone takes a little while to work into the hair.

 - Then add it to your henna paste.

 - Instead of indigo, you can also add jagua fruit juice to the mixture.

-- Please make sure to not turn the paste too watery.
+- Please make sure not to turn the paste too watery.

-- To get the best results as a black hair dye, you can also brew some black tea and gently add it to the paste.
+- To get the best results as a black hair dye, you can brew some black tea and gently add it to the paste.